Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

   Bus 003 Device 096: ID 12d1:141b Huawei Technologies Co., Ltd.

-Unfortunately, this does not correspond to a (3G) modem, but to a mass storage: most keys will be detected as such (ex: as CD-ROM players), as they comprise a built-in ROM (if not an additional MicroSD slot) where typically the vendor (Windows) drivers are located.
+Unfortunately, this does not correspond to a (3G) modem, but to a mass storage: most keys will be detected as such (ex: as CD-ROM players), as they comprise a built-in ROM (if not an additional MicroSD slot) where typically the vendor (Windows-only) drivers are located.
 These drivers, once installed, will switch the operating mode of their key, from mass storage to modem.

 Here such drivers are of no use, and what we want is to switch the keys to modems.